Repel

 The full review

-This is the rare botanical pick we can stand behind, a recommended with caveats built on 30% oil of lemon eucalyptus, the one plant active with real published, CDC-recognized field evidence.
-Our model puts complete mosquito protection at a respectable 4 to 6 hours, enough for a hike or an evening out before you reapply, though tick coverage is much weaker at 0.5 to 2 hours.
-The evidence pillar is good, if not quite DEET-level, with 6 of 7 claims strong, and the formula is EPA-registered and fully disclosed.
-Safety is the high point, though OLE carries a moderate irritation risk at this 30% load and the formula is not recommended for children under 3, a real limitation for families.
-What costs it most is the usual missing inert disclosure, which holds transparency back.
+Here is the rare botanical worth standing behind, a recommended built on 30% oil of lemon eucalyptus, the one plant active with real published, CDC-recognized field evidence.
+Our model puts complete mosquito protection at a respectable 4 to 6 hours and tick protection at 3 to 5 hours, enough for a hike or an evening out before you reapply.
+The evidence pillar is good, if not quite DEET-level, with 6 of 7 claims strong, and the formula is EPA-registered and fully disclosed at the active.
+Safety is a high point, though OLE carries a moderate irritation risk at this 30% load and the formula is not for children under 3, a real limitation for families.
+What costs it most is the missing inert disclosure, which holds transparency back.

 Scorecard